stefanf414/cs2114-project1-group73/README.md

 # cs2114-project1-group73
-Restaurant suite for waitlists and reservations
+Restaurant Suite for waitlists and table management Download the mainClass folder
-Stefan Fernandez edit here
-Megha Dabbeeru edited here
-Noah Bierman